COURSE GUIDE 2026

 Benefits of Studying this Subject:

 This will improve students’ decoding skills and increase their reading fluency.
 Students will learn strategies to understand unfamiliar words and understand spelling patterns.
-This course will support students to be confident and successful in all areas of their literacy skills for school and life
+This course will support students to be confident and successful in all areas of their literacy skills for school and life.

 Mathematics